 — There is no opportunity for early spring weed control by cultivation or herbiciding.

 — Be careful on erosion prone sites.
 It’s best to include a nurse crop of annual rye when seeding erosion prone sites in the fall.

-Fall seeding may in some cases be done as a “no-till” seeding.
-This technique works only on sites that have had all weed eliminated by smothering (organic method) or herbicide use.
-If the result of this process reveals dead vegetation which is very sparse with a good deal of mineral soil present below the dead vegetation, you can seed right into this vegetation.
-First cut down any vegetation with a lawnmower and rake it off, the cut vegetation may impede seed to soil contact.
+In some cases, a fall seeding may be done as a “no-till” seeding.
+This technique works only on sites that have had all weed eliminated by smothering, or herbicide use.
+If the result of either of theses elimination techniques reveals dead vegetation which is very sparse with a good deal of mineral soil present below the dead vegetation, you can seed right into this vegetation.
+First, cut down any vegetation with a lawnmower and rake it off, as the cut vegetation may impede the seed to soil contact.
 The seed will work its way down into the soil through the freeze and thaw process throughout winter.
 This method can only be accomplished in the fall.
 This method will not work in spring as the seed will not be worked into the soil without ground freeze and thaw.
 It is important to roll the seeded area so the seed is impacted into the soil.

 No worries about seed germinating in the fall.
-Most native seed requires a soil temperature of 70 degrees to germinate, and in most areas, seeding in early to mid fall germination will not occur.
-In our region (Upper Midwest, Northeast,Great Lakes and Lower Midwest/Plains states), the timing of our seeding is from mid September until soil freeze up.
+Many native species requires a soil temperature of 70 degrees for the seed to germinate, and in most areas, germination will not occur during the early to mid fall seeding.
+In our region (Upper Midwest, Northeast,Great Lakes and Lower Midwest/Plains states), the time for a fall seeding is from mid September until soil freeze up.
 In fact, we can plant on partially frozen soil as long as the seed makes good contact with the soil at the time of planting.

 One of my favorite poets, Robert Frost has his own words of dormancy… A Winter Eden: